-These essays have two different points of view that often clash in a debate-style.
+These essays have two different points of view that often clash in a debate style.
 The two points of view are argued forcefully.
-This is common with the dual-passage format (which features two passages instead of a longer one).
+This is common with the dual-passage format (which features two shorter passages instead of a longer one).
 You need to grasp the two opposing points of view and the areas of disagreement.

 In this type of essay, there are generally two different points of view that spawn a third one, which combines elements of the original two.

-A riddle wrapped up inside a mystery inside an enigma — These questions will pose a question (a paradox or unexplained phenomenon) and then present possible answers/explanations.
+These passages will pose a question (a paradox or unexplained phenomenon) and then present possible answers/explanations.
 The controversy in the passage will revolve around the explanation (and so will the questions).
 The main point will be easy to spot: It’s the answer to the question.

-These passages will revolve around an event or an example or something happening, with a discussion of what it means or what can be discerned from it.
+These passages will revolve around an event or an example of something happening, with a discussion of what it means or what can be discerned from it.

 These passages will revolve around the classification of something.
-Either it can be classified in one category, or another.
+It can be classified in either it one category or another.

 The basic unit of every passage is the paragraph.
 We’ll review how to deconstruct them in the next lesson.